benbranyon/featheredquill/wp-content/plugins/wp-user-avatar/readme.txt

 If you like this plugin, then consider checking out our other products:

 * <a href="https://mailoptin.io/">MailOptin</a> - Create popups and optin forms for capturing email newsletter subscribers.
 Integrates with Mailchimp, ConvertKit, Infusionsoft, ActiveCampaign, Campaign Monitor, Constant Contact & more.
+* <a href="https://fusewp.com/">FuseWP</a> - Connect wordPress to marketing platforms and sync users to your email list.
+* <a href="https://feedbackwp.com/">FeedbackWP</a> - Add star rating to WordPress posts and collect user feedbacks..

 == Installation ==